jhpyle/docassemble/_docs/functions.md

 different from [scheduled tasks] in that you can run background tasks regardless of whether [`multi_user`] is set to `True` or `False`.

+{% highlight yaml %}
+---
+event: bg_task
+code: |
+  # This is where time-consuming code would go
+  background_response(553 + action_argument('additional'))
+---
+{% endhighlight %}

 Any changes made to variables by a background action will not be remembered after the action finishes.
-You need to use [`background_response()`] or [`background_response_action()`] (discussed below) in order to make a lasting change to variables in the interview.
+You need to use [`background_response()`] or [`background_response_action()`] (discussed below) in order to communicate a result.
 This limitation exists because background actions are intended to run at the same time the user is answering questions in the interview.
 If the background process starts at 3:05 p.m. and finishes at 3:10 p.m., but the user answers five questions between 3:05 p.m. and 3:10 p.m., the user's changes would be overwritten if the background process saved its changes at 3:10 p.m.

 ## <a name="background_response"></a>background_response()